rspec/rspec-rails/features/README.markdown

 ## Autotest

-The rspec:install generator creates an ./autotest/discover.rb file, which tells Autotest that you're using RSpec and Rails.
-You'll also need to add the autotest (not autotest-rails) gem to your Gemfile:
+The rspec:install generator creates a .rspec file, which tells RSpec to tell Autotest that you're using RSpec and Rails.
+You'll also need to add the ZenTest gem to your Gemfile:

     gem "ZenTest"